 This is another chance for you to learn more about your target market.
 In addition to having participants say their names, consider asking them to share their industry or interests to get a more personal understanding of how your product, service, or business could play a role in their everyday lives.

 That being said, it can be easy to tie yourself to your list of questions or discussion points, but sticking too closely to this can hamper natural and effective conversations.
 If the group takes a slightly different turn than you were expecting, don't be afraid to allow the conversation to veer off-course if it seems productive.

 The point of a focus group is not just to confirm information you think is true, but also to uncover what you don't know.

 So long as it's not too far off-topic, allow the conversation to happen naturally and use an agenda as a guide rather than a point-by-point checklist of topics to cover.

 9. Seek equal representation from the group.

-Remember, this is not an interview!
-You're running a focus group to solicit multiple ideas, so only hearing from one or two people defeats the purpose of the exercise.
-Be ready to jump in when someone has been quiet for too long and say something along the lines of "Isabella, what's your input here?" or "Raheem, what do you think about what Isabella said?"
+If you run into this problem, be ready to jump in when someone has been quiet for too long by thanking the most active participants for their input and re-opening the floor to the other participants.
+Say something along the lines of "Isabella, what's your input here?" or "Raheem, what do you think about what Isabella said?" for the rest to chime in.

 10. End the meeting in a reasonable amount of time.

 Exhaustion and the law of diminishing returns are real, so keep them in mind when planning the time frame for your focus group.

 At the start of the session, in your advertisements, and/or on your consent form, you should specify how long the focus group will last.
 It's your responsibility to moderate the discussion in a way that ensures the time frame is not exceeded.